Next-Latent Prediction Transformers Learn Compact World Models: Methodology: Next-Latent Prediction

 For these maps to exist, and be learned, $\hidden_t$ must jointly optimize toward a belief state---a sufficient statistic for the history to predict the future.

-\textit{Remark.} Optimizing only next-token consistency in standard autoregressive transformers does not ensure that $\hidden_t$ converges to a belief state (c.f.
-Theorem 3 in \citet{hu2025the}).
+\textit{Remark.} Optimizing only next-token consistency (i.e., \cref{eq:emission_correctness}) in standard autoregressive transformers does not guarantee that $\hidden_t$ forms a belief state (see Theorem 3 in \citet{hu2025the}).
 Intuitively, self-attention enables ad-hoc lookup of past tokens, so there is no pressure to compress all necessary information about the past into compact latent summaries at every time step.

+\paragraph{Better Data Efficiency.} A distinctive feature of NextLat is the richness of its learning signal.
+In prior methods that supervise in token space (see \cref{fig:models}), the learning signal is only anchored to the next token, or multiple tokens.
+NextLat additionally supervises in latent space.
+Specifically, the model is trained to predict its own next hidden state $\hidden_{t+1}$, which parameterizes the full predictive distribution over $X_{t+2}$.
+This shifts supervision from individual one-hot token labels to distribution-level alignment.
+Moreover, because the latent dynamics compose recursively---each latent is trained to predict the next---$\hidden_{t+1}$ implicitly carries information about future states $\hidden_{t+2}, \hidden_{t+3}, \dots$.
+As a result, NextLat not only provides learning signals that are dense in the vocabulary space, but also propagates information about future tokens into earlier representations.
+By augmenting sparse one-hot targets with dense latent-state supervision, NextLat extracts more learning signal from each training sequence, leading to improved data efficiency.